MichaelDBA/pgbouncer_pkg/README.md

 select * from pgbouncer.users;
 select * from pgbouncer.version;
 ```
+Here are some other queries to detect serious conditions within PGBouncer:

 Show count of database/user connections that have sent queries but have not yet got a server connection.
 * select count(*) from pgbouncer.pools where cl_waiting > 0;
 * select database, user, cl_waiting from pgbouncer.pools where cl_waiting > 0;